Although the apple seeds are very tiny, they generate much curiosity because of their contents.

 Apple seeds contain a compound called amygdalin, which releases cyanide, a toxic substance when broken down during digestion.
 Amygdalin is also found in the seeds of other fruits, such as apricots and cherries.
 When digested, it breaks down into hydrogen cyanide, which is toxic in high amounts and can disrupt oxygen transport in the body.

-The amount of amygdalin- -and, by implication, cyanide-in an apple seed is relatively small and varies with the type and growing conditions of apples.
+The amount of amygdalin, and, by implication, cyanide in apple seeds, is relatively small and varies with the type and growing conditions of apples.
 But this raises issues of health implications and how safe it might be to ingest these seeds.

 How Much Cyanide is in Apple Seeds?